freakent/dbus-mqtt-devices/README.md

 	_Please note_: the original `device/<client id>/DeviceInstance` topic has been deprecated in favour of `device/<client id>/DBus`.
 Publishing to the DeviceInstance topic will be removed in a future release.
 By combining the `<portal id>` and `<device instance>` in the same message payload, client code will be simpler and it leaves scope for future expansion.

-4)	The device uses the device instance to periodically publish messages to the appropriate dbus-mqtt topics for the service they are providing.
+4)	Custom code on the device then uses the device instance to periodically publish messages to the appropriate dbus-mqtt topics for the service(s) they are providing.
+	Note the "W" at the start of the topc.
+See the dbus-mqtt documentation for an explanation.

     For example: